-Three Remaining Abu Sayyaf Terrorists in Bohol Now On Survival Mode, No Longer A Threat
+Three Remaining Abu Sayyaf Terrorists In Bohol Now On Survival Mode, No Longer A Threat

 — GMA News (@gmanews) April 24, 2017

-Nobleza and driver of the pick-up Renierlo Dungon were taken into custody for being involved with the local terrorist group.
+Nobleza and driver of the pick-up, Renierlo Dungon, were taken into custody for being involved with the local terrorist group.
 It was reported that Nobleza excused herself to use the bathroom while being interrogated.
 Her cell phone was later found in the toilet without a SIM card.
 With the help of a K-9 unit, the lost SIM card was recovered outside the restroom thrown into the ground.
-It stored exchange of messages between Nobleza and the remaining members.
+It contained exchanges of messages between Nobleza and the remaining members.
 The female cop denied all allegations of her involvement with the local terrorist group and stated she was in Bohol for a tour.
-Police officials, however, were in doubt as the timing was very coincidental.
+Police officials, however, were in doubt, as the timing was very coincidental.
 She was relieved from her post in Davao region after news broke out.
 Nobleza and Dungon were transferred to the headquarters of Philippine National Police on April 25.

 It was earlier this month when Abu Sayyaf group was reported to have successfully infiltrated the Central Philippines.
 Abu Sayyaf leader Abu Rami and 10 of his men were spotted in Bohol.
 The large number of tourists flocking the island may have drawn the local terrorist group to target the area.
 The island is known for popular tourist attractions like the Chocolate Hills, and the Tarsier.
 But with news of the local terrorist group’s presence in the island, the U.S., South Korea, and Australia have released travel advisories for their citizens.